teemtee/tmt/docs/guide.rst

     $ tmt run --last --rerun
     # Failed tests are rerun

-Additionally you can add argument `--force-rerun-test` multiple times to select out test cases that should be executed regardless of their previous result.
+Additionally you can add argument `--force-rerun-test` or `--force-rerun-filter` to select out test cases that should be executed regardless of their previous result.
+Filter takes into account all test case metadata.

 .. versionadded:: 1.31